Product

 Why TRS

-Specialist placement.
-PI policies vary significantly in their terms, exclusions, and sub-limits.
-We know which insurers offer the strongest wordings for your specific profession and ensure you're not caught out by hidden gaps.
+We know the fine print.
+PI policies vary hugely in what they actually cover, their exclusions, and their sub-limits.
+We know which insurers offer the strongest wordings for your profession and make sure you're not caught out by gaps that only matter at claim time.

-Contractual compliance.
-Many tenders and client contracts specify minimum PI coverage amounts and require specific policy wordings.
-We help you meet those requirements efficiently so you can win the work.
+Tender-ready, contract-ready.
+Many tenders and client contracts specify minimum PI limits and require specific wordings.
+We help you meet those requirements fast so you can win the work.

-Retroactive cover.
-We ensure your policy includes appropriate retroactive dates to cover past work, and we advise on run-off cover if you're winding down or changing your business structure.
+Retroactive and run-off cover.
+We make sure your policy covers past work with the right retroactive date, and we advise on run-off cover if you're winding down or restructuring — so old claims don't catch you off guard.

 FAQ